Image Alt Text vs. Image Title Attributes

 How to Optimize the Image Title

-The image alt title attribute doesn’t have any impact on keyword rankings because search engines don’t crawl them, so if you had to choose between optimizing alt text and titles, you should choose the former every time.
+The image title attribute doesn’t have any impact on keyword rankings because search engines don’t crawl them, so if you had to choose between optimizing alt text and titles, you should choose the former every time.
 That said, image titles are displayed when your mouse hovers over an image in some browsers (like Firefox and Opera) so it does improve user experience to have a proper title set.
 You don’t need to do anything crazy here; just write a quick and easy title for the image that complements what you wrote for the alt text and call it a day.

 In the context of the image tag, alt text displays when an image doesn’t load and describes what the image is, and the image title attribute displays on mouse-over and is just the images title.
 Alt text has potential SEO benefit, titles do not.
 Make sure all images include at least alt text (with relevant keywords included), and ideally a title as well.
 Learn more by checking out our technical SEO guides over on the Wpromote University.